 Despite being a minor issue, getting the lacing perfectly will make a big difference in the overall comfort and support of your shoes.
 We have reviewed some scientific studies to present the results of these investigations for the best lacing techniques and their influence on running experience.

 Lacing Techniques for Various Sizes

 Not all shoes are created to accommodate every foot size.
-The Nike Epic React Flyknit 2 and Brooks Adrenaline GTS 19 are very different.
 In fact, there are instances when there are areas wider or tighter than the other.
 This can be quite tricky, especially if your foot does not have the standard size.